Zishaanmalik/Machine-Learning/README.md

 # Machine Learning

-This repository contains **pure Python-based machine learning implementations**, structured strictly around the actual code and experiments present in the repository.
-No external theory, no generic ML coverage — only what is implemented here.

-The repository is organized into **four folders**, each serving a clearly defined purpose.
+This repository presents a structured collection of **machine learning implementations in Python**, focused on supervised learning, unsupervised learning, experimental model development, and applied mini projects.
+All work is implementation-driven and emphasizes understanding learning behavior through code.

 ---

-## 📁 supervised learning

-This folder contains **supervised learning implementations using labeled data**.
-The focus here is strictly on **classification and regression**, and the folder collectively covers **6–7 different supervised models**, implemented from scratch or using core libraries.

-### What is present here:
+## 📁Supervised Learning

+Supervised learning deals with training models on **labeled data**, where the input–output relationship is known.
+In this repository, both **classification** and **regression** aspects are covered.

+### Covered aspects
-- **Classification models** (multiple algorithms)
+- **Classification models**
-- **Regression models** (multiple algorithms)
+- **Regression models**

+### Models implemented
+- Logistic Regression / Classification
+- Bagging
+- Decision Tree
+- K-Nearest Neighbors (KNN)
+- Naive Bayes
+- Random Forest
+- Support Vector Machine (SVM)

-- Each model is implemented independently with:
+Each model is implemented and evaluated independently to study behavior across different supervised settings.
-  - Data preprocessing
-  - Model training
-  - Prediction
-  - Performance evaluation

-All implementations are algorithm-focused and demonstrate how different supervised models behave on data.

 ---

-## 📁 unsupervised learning

-This folder contains **only one unsupervised learning technique**, implemented and explored in depth.
+## 📁Unsupervised Learning

+Unsupervised learning works with **unlabeled data**, aiming to discover hidden structures or patterns without predefined targets.

-### Technique used:
+### Technique used
 - **K-Means Clustering**

-### What is done:
-- Data clustering using K-Means
+The implementation focuses on:
-- Distance-based grouping of samples
+- Distance-based clustering
-- Observation of cluster formation and convergence behavior
+- Cluster formation and convergence

-No other unsupervised algorithms are included — this folder is **exclusively focused on K-Means**.
+- Visual interpretation of clusters to understand data distribution

 ---